Icarus complex

 The Icarus complex is a term in psychoanalysis and personality theory first used by Henry A. Murray to describe a particular type of overambitious character.
 Psychosynthesis has applied it to those in whom spiritual ambition exceeds their personality limits, leading to a backlash.

-Psychoanalysis has been criticized as lacking an empirical basis and proof of effectiveness.

 Etymology

 Icarus was a Greek mythological figure who tried to escape imprisonment in Crete with his father Daedalus, using wings Daedalus crafted out of feathers and wax.
 Daedalus warned Icarus not to fly too close to the sun or too low to the sea.
 Overwhelmed with the excitement of flying, Icarus flew much too high, and as a result the wax melted and his feathers fell off.
 Down Icarus plunged into the sea, and indeed into death as well.
 The story of Icarus is often used to signify the dangers of over-ambition.

 Characteristics

 It is seen in a personality type that contains many or all of the following attributes: